Running But Not Losing Weight? Here Are The 10 Reasons

 Running But Not Losing Weight Reason – 9 You’re Losing Weight Without Realizing It

-Stepping on the scale day in and day out only captures the everyday fluctuations in your hydration levels and other trivial weight metrics.
-It’s like trying to measure the vastness of the ocean with a single drop of water.
+By stepping on the scale day in day out, you’re simply measuring everyday fluctuations in your hydration levels and other trivial weight metrics.

 Running But Not Losing Weight Reason – 10 You Have A Medical Condition